CarlMears/msu_tbs_simple/ReadMe.md

 ## Example
-An example script (and input data) is provided in the /examples directory.
+An example script (and input data) is provided in the examples directory.
+The example reads monthly data from ERA5 and produces 4 file, each for the 4 MSU channels (TLT, TMT, TTS, TLS).
+The files in the examples/output folder (ERA5_TLT_Tbs_2024_01.test.nc, etc) correspond to the files the example script will create -- without the .test. in the filename.